emcek/dcspy/README.md

     'FuelTotal': {'addr': 0x748a, 'len': 6, 'val': ''}}
 ```
 which describe data to be fetch from DCS-BIOS.
 For required address and data length, look up in `C:\Users\xxx\Saved Games\DCS.openbeta\Scripts\DCS-BIOS\doc\control-reference.html`
-* Then after detecting current plane G13 will load instance of aircraft as `plane`
+* Then after detecting current plane in DCS, G13 will load instance of aircraft as `plane`
 ```python
 self.plane: Aircraft = getattr(import_module('dcspy.aircrafts'), self.plane_name)(self.g13_lcd.width, self.g13_lcd.height)
 ```
-* and "subscribe" for changes with callback for all fields define in 'plane' instance
+* and "subscribe" for changes with callback for all fields defined in `plane` instance
 ```python
 for field_name, proto_data in self.plane.bios_data.items():
     StringBuffer(self.parser, proto_data['addr'], proto_data['len'], partial(self.plane.set_bios, field_name))
 ```
-* Then, receive byte and use parser:
+* when, receive byte, parser will process data:
 ```python
 dcs_bios_resp = sock.recv(1)
 parser.process_byte(dcs_bios_resp)
 ```
-which calls back function in G13Handler `set_bios()` with appropriate parameters and update display content, by creating bitmap and passing it through LCD SDK to device display
+and calls callback function `set_bios()` of current `plane` with received value and update display content, by creating bitmap and passing it through LCD SDK to device display.

 * You can also use 4 button below display, just check their state with `g13.check_buttons()` which one is pressed and send packet with command you wish to use.
 Again, look it up in `control-reference.html`, for example, to rotate COMM1 knob right in F/A-18C:
 ```python